Day 7 – Wednesday 6th June

 Proposed Memorial on Hill 226 to 3rd Battalion Scots Guards

-- Our first stop was the holiday home of M & Mme Gauthier who live on the southern slopes of Hill 226 & who Glyn & I had met a couple of years ago.
-Whilst they were very pleased for their property to be considered as the location of the memorial, given that access is up a narrow trackway, the practicalities outweighed the benefits of it being able to be placed without requiring “Official Permission”.
+- Our first stop was the holiday home of M & Mme Gauthier who live on the southern slopes of Hill 226.
+Glyn & I had met them a couple of years ago.
+They were very pleased for their property to be considered as the location of the memorial.
+However, given that access is up a narrow trackway, the practicalities outweighed the benefits of it being able to be placed without requiring “Official Permission”.

 - We next looked at a layby near the motorway.
-Whilst, in many ways, this was an ideal location – there was already space to park & it was where the German Jagdpanthers had crossed to do battle with the Churchill Tanks of the Scots Guards, it was felt that it would be difficult to obtain official permission as the layby also gave access to official vehicles onto the motorway & there could be a risk that this was blocked.
+Whilst, in many ways, this was an ideal location .
+Firstly, there was already space to park.
+Secondly it was where the German Jagdpanthers had crossed to do battle with the Scots Guards.
+However it was felt that it would be difficult to obtain official permission.
+The layby also gave access to official vehicles onto the motorway.
+Officials would not be loath to allow anything that might restrict that access.

-- The next place was near the farm of Fumichon at the southern side of the hill where, having destroyed most of the Scots Guards tanks, the German JagdPanthers drove off (later to be found abandoned due to damage received).
-This had distinct possibilities as it was related to the battle, the hill where most of the action took place is visible, there’s space for a memorial and carparking, too
+- The next place was near the farm of Fumichon at the southern side of the hill.
+It was where, having destroyed most of the Scots Guards tanks, the German JagdPanthers drove off to.
+They were later found abandoned due to damage received.
+This had distinct possibilities.
+It was related to the battle.
+The hill where most of the action took place is visible.
+In addition there’s space for a memorial and carparking.

-- Next stop was near the house Le Manoir.
-This had space to park, however, as this was the extended driveway of the house and it was out of sight of the main part of the battle, it was discounted
+- Next stop was near the house Le Manoir, the extended driveway of the house.
+This had space to park, however, it was out of sight of the main part of the battle.
+We discounted it after weighing these factors.

-M. Ménard suggested that the memorial should be at Fumichon as this afforded a better view of the hill (unfortunately, the view at the crossroads was blocked by the farm buildings) but that an Orientation table explaining what had happened be placed at the crossroads.
-Everyone agreed that this made a lot of sense & so Stéphane agreed to write up a proposal to put to the local authorities.
+M. Ménard suggested that the memorial should be at Fumichon as this afforded a better view of the hill .
+But that in addition an Orientation table explaining what had happened be placed at the crossroads.
+Everyone agreed that this made a lot of sense.
+So Stéphane agreed to write up a proposal to put to the local authorities.